infor-design/enterprise/README.md

 ### Running the app

-From within the project folder:
+From within the project folder

+- Run `npm install` to get all the dev dependencies
 - Run `npm start` to build and start the web server
 - Make a new terminal window and from within your project folder run `npx grunt watch` to watch for any file changes and rebuild
 - Open up [`localhost:4000`](http://localhost:4000) in a browser to see the local app